CjTouzi/repo_assignment/CODE_BOOK.md

 time_Body_Accelometer_Jerk_signal_Z_Standard_deviation
 ```

-linear acceleration and angular velocity mesured by accelometer were derived in time to obtain Jerk signals described by three variables above.
+linear acceleration and angular velocity measured by accelerometer were derived in time to obtain Jerk signals described by three variables above.
 X,Y,Z in the variable name describes each axial.
-Variables represent average of original sandard deviation value.
+Variables represent average of original standard deviation value.

 ```